spotipy-dev/spotipy/docs/index.rst

 generate an authorization token that indicates that the user has granted permission for your application to perform the given task.
 You will need to register your app to get the credentials necessary to make authorized calls.

+Even if your script does not have an accessible URL you need to specify one when registering your application where the spotify authentication API will redirect to after successful login.
+The URL doesn't need to work or be accessible, you can specify "http://localhost/", after successful login you just need to copy the "http://localhost/?code=..."
+URL from your browser and paste it to the console where your script is running.

 Register your app at
 `My Applications
 <https://developer.spotify.com/my-applications/#!/applications>`_.